 Work Health and Safety (WHS)

-In assessing and monitoring building and construction projects, post DAP Committees will consider whether the work meets Australian standards, if it is reasonably practicable to do so, or if this is not reasonably practicable, then the highest standard that is reasonably practicable.
-Post DAP Committees will assess the effectiveness of the applicant organisation in its management of safe work practices and application of environmental and building code standards.
-Post DAP Committees will observe Australian Government guidelines, which do not allow the use of asbestos as a building material.
+In assessing building and construction projects, post DAP Committees should consider whether the work would meetthe highest standard that is reasonably practicable.
+Post DAP Committees should assess the effectiveness of the applicant organisation in its management of safe work practices and application of environmental and building code standards.
+Consistent with advice from the Australian Asbestos Industry Association, asbestos is not considered a safe material to use in building and construction.
+DAP should not fund the use of asbestos as a building material.